 Do They Only Work With One Pair of Shoes?

 Typically, your orthotics are fitted for the shoes you wear the most.
 If you want to switch them to a different pair, just let us know so that we can make some adjustments to ensure they’ll fit well in multiple shoes.
 There will be some shoes that you won’t be able to wear them in, such as ballet flats, dress shoes, or other low-volume footwear.

-Ensure that you’ve removed the sock liner or footbed before you put them in.
+Ensure that you’ve removed the sock liner or foot-bed before you put them in.
 They should slide smoothly into your shoes and fit easily without any wrinkles or bunching.
-The solid part of the orthotic should not tip or rock, sitting firm in your shoe.
+The solid part of the orthotic should not tip or rock, sitting firmly in your shoe.

 Depending on what they were prescribed for, you may not need to wear them all the time.
 Typically, an 80% rule applies – wear them for work as well as anytime you’re walking or standing for an extended period of time – but you should talk to your podiatrist to confirm.